Zack Taylor

 2. The City in Comparative Political Development

-Building on a growing American literature that examines the role of urbanization in American Political Development (APD), this project investigates urbanization as a motivator of change in Canadian politics and the national political economy since Confederation.
+Building on a growing American literature that examines the role of urbanization in American Political Development (APD), this project investigates the urban-rural divide and urbanization as a driver of political change in national politics since Confederation.
 This project, undertaken in collaboration with Jack Lucas (Calgary) and Dave Armstrong (Western) is funded by a 2019–24 Insight Grant from the Social Sciences and Humanities Research Council.

 3. Multi-Level Urban Governance in Theory and Practice